gdbroman/broman.blog/about.md

 The aim here is to discuss _ideas_.
 Ideas which possibly can be helpful to all of us.

-So if any of this seems interesting to you, feel free to read the blog; and join me on a journey of figuring out life and being useful.
+So if any of this seems interesting to you, feel free to read the blog; and join me on a journey of [figuring out life](https://broman.blog/no-roof-over-head-no-ground-under-foot).